20 BEST Things To Do In Waterton National Park In Alberta

 After a few years of living in Alberta, we finally had the time to check out Waterton Lakes National Park in Southern Alberta.
 All I can say is WOW, I don’t know why it took us so long to visit.
 This part of the Canadian Rockies really blew us away, and we can’t wait to return.

-Whether your interests are hiking, enjoying the cute downtown area, or sipping tea at the Prince of Wales iconic hotel there is something for everyone.
+Whether your interests are hiking, enjoying the cute downtown area, or sipping tea at the Prince of Wales iconic Hotel there is something for everyone.
 Here is all you need to know about visiting Waterton National Park.

-A Brief History on Waterton National Park
+A Brief History of Waterton National Park

 In 1895, a 54-square-mile area was protected by the federal government.
 It was known as Dominion Forest Park, which is now known as Waterton Lakes National Park.
 Waterton was the 4th established national park in Canada.
 The park’s name derives directly from Waterton Lakes, which are impossible to miss.

 In 1927, the famous Prince of Wales Hotel was opened, and service to Glacier National Park in the USA commenced.
-Then a ship was built to travel between Glacier and Waterton; the “M.V.
+Then, a ship was built to travel between Glacier and Waterton; the “M.V.
 International” can still be experienced today.

 Best Things to Do in Waterton Lakes National Park